 Other factors that the Board determines appropriate, which may include:

-The number of employees being trained;
+the number of employees being trained;

-The wages and benefits, including post-training wage increases, anticipated upon completion of training; and
+the wages and benefits, including post-training wage increases, anticipated upon completion of training; and

-The existence of other training and advancement opportunities provided by the employer.
+the existence of other training and advancement opportunities provided by the employer.

 Boards must be aware that employers participating in incumbent worker training are required to pay the non-federal share of the cost of providing training to their incumbent workers, as set forth in WIOA §134(d)(4)(D).
-Refer to WD Letter 06-19, issued , 2019, and titled “Incumbent Worker Training,” for more details on funding incumbent worker training.
+Refer to WD Letter 06-19, Change 2, issued March 18, 2024, and titled “Incumbent Worker Training—Update,” for more details on funding incumbent worker training.

 Boards must be aware that an individual does not have to meet WIOA adult eligibility requirements to receive incumbent worker training.
 If an individual meets the eligibility requirements for the WIOA adult program, they may be enrolled; however, enrollment in the WIOA adult program is not required for participation in incumbent worker training.